-By Mike Kocsis | 10 minutes read | Last updated: September 18, 2023 Categories: Testosterone Testosterone levels Women's Health
+By Mike Kocsis | 10 minutes read | Last updated: August 11, 2025 Categories: Menopause Testosterone

 Medically Reviewed by Dr. George Touliatos

-In women, testosterone is mainly produced by the ovaries and adrenal glands.
-Testosterone levels in their bodies are approximately 1/10th to 1/20th of those found in men’s bodies.
+Testosterone levels in women are approximately 1/10th to 1/20th of those found in men’s bodies.
 They fluctuate throughout their lives but typically increase during puberty and pregnancy.

-Like men, women can also experience abnormal testosterone levels, leading to health issues like low sex drive and polycystic ovary syndrome (PCOS).
-In this article, we will talk about normal testosterone levels in women to help you determine whether your testosterone is balanced or needs proper treatment.
-But before we discuss testosterone levels, let’s first see its role in women’s health.
+In this article, we will talk about normal female testosterone levels to help you determine whether your testosterone is balanced or needs proper treatment.

-Normal female testosterone levels
+Normal testosterone levels in females by age

 Female testosterone levels can vary depending on different factors, including age and menstrual cycle stage.
 According to Mayo Clinic, normal female testosterone levels are: